Joinn99/ERGP/README.md

 # ERGP
 This is the official implementation of our paper:
-> Tianjun Wei, Tommy W. S. Chow, and Jianghong Ma.
+> Tianjun Wei, Jianghong Ma, Tommy W. S. Chow.
 Efficient and Scalable Recommendation via Item-Item Graph Partitioning.

 ## Requirements
 The model implementation ensures compatibility with the Recommendation Toolbox [RecBole](https://recbole.io/) (Github: [Recbole](https://github.com/RUCAIBox/RecBole)), and uses [CuPy](https://cupy.dev/) to accrelate the model training on GPU.
 The requirements of the running environement: